PBMocha/COMP432-MLProject/README.md

-# COMP 432 Default Project
+# README for G10 - COMP 432 Default Project
 ## Comparision of various Classification and Regression ML models, as well investigating the interpretability of CNNs and DecisionTrees over the CIFAR10 dataset

 ### Submitted by: